k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Troubleshooting.md

 ## System cannot find the file specified

-You may encounter "The system cannot find the file specified errors." when Running Docker Desktop on Microsoft Windows.
+You may encounter "The system cannot find the file specified errors" when running Docker Desktop on Microsoft Windows.

 On Microsoft Windows, you need to enable WSL Integration for the Linux distribution you are using.
 To do so, on the Docker Desktop app, select Settings, then Resources, and then WSL Integration.
 In addition to enabling integration with my default WSL distro, you should be able to enable the distribution you selected.

-Using `wsl --install -d <distribution_name>` will achieve this also if the "Enable integration with my default WSL distro" is enabled.
+Using `wsl --install -d <distribution_name>` will also achieve this, provided the "Enable integration with my default WSL distro" option is enabled.

 If you do not enable WSL integration, you may get errors like this when running k2space.sh.